nikita812/portfolio-template-Hacktoberfest23/README.md

 # Problem Statement
-I am trying to make a attractive portfolio template that once can directly pickup and customise it as per their use.
+I am trying to make a attractive portfolio template that one can directly pickup and customise it as per their use.

 ## Languages considered:
 * HTML, CSS and JavaScript